 “The story we laid out four years ago is really complex, has a large cast of characters.
 The core of it is simple, but where it goes and the twist and turns are complex”, said Naughty Dog’s creative director.
 “We needed more time for cinematics, we needed more locations, we needed more types of enemies.
 So the scope of it kept growing”, added Druckmann.

-Naughty Dog’s upcoming game, then, has the potential to be one of next year’s top sellers, and a game that could convince anyone who hasn’t yet got hold of a PS4 to do so before this hits shelves, as The Last of Us Part II surely is looking like it could be game of the year material when it ships early next year.
+Taking into account all we’ve seen so far, it’s clear that Naughty Dog’s upcoming game has the potential to be one of next year’s top sellers.
+This is surely a game that could convince anyone who hasn’t yet got hold of a PS4 to do so before it hits shelves, as The Last of Us Part II is looking like it could be game of the year material when it ships early next year.

 Note: The Last of Us Part II will be released on February 21, 2020.
 Available on PS4.